handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

-start | int | exact block number that name will become available for bidding (if not reserved) state | string | the current auction state of the name (BIDDING, REVEAL, CLOSED, REVOKED, TRANSFER) height | int | block height at which auction started renewal | int | block height at which rewnewal period begins owner | int | UTXO to which the name belongs value | int | penultimate bid amount, paid by winner highest | int | highest bid amount, made by winner
+start | int | exact block number that name will become available for bidding (if not reserved) state | string | the current auction state of the name (BIDDING, REVEAL, CLOSED, REVOKED, TRANSFER) height | int | block height at which auction started renewal | int | block height at which renewal period begins owner | int | UTXO to which the name belongs value | int | penultimate bid amount, paid by winner highest | int | highest bid amount, made by winner